Become a Northern Westchester Hospital Volunteer

 The Shop @ NWH

 Twigs volunteers work at the Thrift Shop located at 449 Lexington Avenue in Mount Kisco – all net proceeds are donated to the Hospital.
 The Twigs also make comfort items for patients, such as cough pillows, tray favors and layettes.
-Join us!
-For more information about NWH Twigs click here or call 914.666.6557.
+Join our team, learn more about us.
+Visit Twigs of Northern Westchester online or call 914.666.6557.